macbuse/macbuse.github.io/teaching.md

 ***IMPORTANT : classes are suspended because of the pandemic.***

-I'll probably finish the graduate course online using [Discord](https://discord.gg/gQjp36) <br>
+I'll finish the graduate course online using [Discord](https://discord.gg/gQjp36) <br>
 Notes and reading material:
 <a href="https://macbuse.github.io/M2R_2019/"> Course Page </a>